Leadership & Management

 - Request that team members set personal goals and be accountable for working towards and achieving them.
 They have to “stand up” and commit to growth.

 - Provide the resources, such as training and networking opportunities, for employees to learn new skills they need.
 Team members need to trust that they are supported.

 - Encourage and celebrate brainstorming and out-of-the-box thinking.
 Team members need to feel safe to speak up.

 Harvard Business Review reported that companies with a fixed mindset culture tend to hire based on credentials and accomplishments.
 This typically means hiring people who think they are more talented than others.
 These hires are often not happy in a team-based environment because they are not “the star.”
 Dweck recommends looking instead for people who love challenges and want to grow and collaborate.

-It’s challenging to determine if someone has these characteristics from glancing at a resume or spending a 90-minute interview with them.
+It’s challenging to determine if someone has these characteristics from glancing at a resume or during a 90-minute interview.
 Instead, look to fill open positions with current employees.
 You know your team — their strengths, vulnerabilities and attitudes — and you know who demonstrates the attitude needed for a growth mindset.
 By promoting these types of people, the enthusiasm and passion begin to filter down, leading to a growth-mindset organization as a whole.

 3. Help the team become a high-performance team

 It’s impossible for a team to become a growth-mindset team if it remains a mere working group rather than performing as a team.
 (We define a working group as a loose collection of individuals brought together by managers or other leaders to report on their respective businesses.)